-When a Privacy Management Command directed to a specific Chatbot as specified in section 3.6.5.1.2 has to be sent, the client shall send a SIP MESSAGE request according to the rules and procedures of [RCS-CPM-CONVFUNC-ENDORS] with the clarifications listed here.
+When a token associated with a Chatbot needs to be deleted, the client shall send a SIP MESSAGE request according to the rules and procedures of [RCS-CPM-CONVFUNC-ENDORS] with the clarifications listed here.
 In this SIP MESSAGE request, the client:

-- shall set the Request-URI and To header fields to the address of the Chatbot; - 2. shall include the address of the originating RCS client that has been authenticated as per [RCS-CPM-CONVFUNC-ENDORS]; - 3. shall set the P-Preferred-Service header field with the value set to 'urn:urn-7:3gpp-service.ims.icsi.oma.cpm.systemmsg'; - 4. shall include an Accept-Contact header field with the CPM Feature Tag 'urn:urn-7:3gpp-service.ims.icsi.oma.cpm.systemmsg'; - 5. shall add another Accept-Contact header field carrying the Privacy Management Commands and Responses IARI tag defined in section 3.6.5.1.2 along with the require and explicit parameters; - 6. shall include a User-Agent header field as specified in [RCS-CPM-CONVFUNC-ENDORS]; - 7. shall include the Content-Type header field with the value set to the Privacy Management content-type application/vnd.gsma.rcsalias-mgmt+xml, as described in section 3.6.5.1.2; - 8. shall create a Privacy Management Command as described in section 3.6.5.1.2 and set the body of the Privacy Management Command, as follows: - a) The <Command-ID> element set to a generated value that shall be unique, - b) The <action> element set to one of: - i. 'fetchsettings' when the client wants to get the alias settings, or - ii. 'aliason' when the user wants to be represented by an alias, or - iii. 'aliasoff' when the user agrees to share his identity; or - iv. 'aliaslink' when the user agrees to allow the Chatbot to link their last alias with their MSISDN.
+- 1. shall set the Request-URI and To header fields to the address of the Chatbot; - 2. shall include the address of the originating RCS client that has been authenticated as per [RCS-CPM-CONVFUNC-ENDORS]; - 3. shall set the P-Preferred-Service header field with the value set to 'urn:urn-7:3gpp-service.ims.icsi.oma.cpm.systemmsg'; - 4. shall include an Accept-Contact header field with the CPM Feature Tag 'urn:urn-7:3gpp-service.ims.icsi.oma.cpm.systemmsg'; - 5. shall add another Accept-Contact header field carrying the IARI tag defined in section 3.6.5.1.1; - 6. shall include a User-Agent header field as specified in Annex C.4.1;